Software Assurance Planning Services retirement

 - June 30, 2021: Last day for customers to create/assign Planning Services vouchers.
 All remaining Planning Services days will be removed July 1, 2021.

 - January 1, 2022: Last day for partners to redeem Planning Services vouchers.
 Partner will have 60 days after redemption to complete the payment request process.

 There is no change to the voucher lifecycle.
 Once a voucher is created/assigned, voucher reservation, customer engagement, and voucher redemption must be completed within 180 days before voucher expiration.
-For more information on Planning Services program retirement, see the FAQs found here for more information (sign-in required).
+For more information on Planning Services program retirement, see the FAQs on the Software Assurance Benefit (SAB) Changes site (sign-in required).
 Please direct any questions to your regional Partner Support team: EMEA Partner Support; General Partner Support